jenkinsci/kubernetes-plugin/README.md

 just runs something and exit then it should be overridden with something like `cat` with `ttyEnabled: true`.

 **WARNING**
-If you want to provide your own Docker image for the JNLP agent, you **must** name the container `jnlp` so it overrides the default one.
+If you want to provide your own Docker image for the inbound agent, you **must** name the container `jnlp` so it overrides the default one.
 Failing to do so will result in two agents trying to concurrently connect to the controller.